-Note: Team Drives is turned on by default for new G Suite accounts.
-If your organization signed up for a G Suite account before July 2017, you may need to turn on Team Drives for your domain or specific organizational units.
-Learn more
+Note: If your organization signed up for or upgraded a G Suite or Drive Enterprise account before July 2017, you might need to turn on shared drives for your users.
+For details, see Manage shared drive users and activity.

-You can create a Team Drive for your projects or team to share information and work.
+Create a shared drive for your projects or team to share information and work.

 |Can I move files and folders?||

 |How does sharing work?||All team members see the same file set.||Different users might see different files in a folder, depending on their access to individual files.|

 |How long do deleted files stay in Trash?||

 ||Files and folders in the Trash remain there until the user selects Delete Forever.|